 Sometimes a semi pedestal will mean that plumbing may have to be concealed and this can be a problem depending on how your walls are built.
 If the semi pedestal isn’t for you, there is always the stylish option of keeping the piping exposed with a bottle trap.
 This can also be boxed in if required.
-Wall mounted basin units are also available as corner units, making them especially useful in small and cramped rooms.

 One of the major benefits of a wall mounted basin is that it can be fixed at any height, which is very useful if you need to install a small basin in a child’s bathroom, for example.
 They are also much easier to clean without a pedestal and especially so if the plumbing is concealed.

 Basins are made from all the typical materials like ceramic and steel but given that they hang from the wall, ceramic wall mounted basins need careful consideration as your choice of fixings and wall strength will determine what size (or weight) you can go up to.

 Use your corners to maximise space in a cloakroom, with a corner basin like the Derwent from Orchard Bathrooms